rcalixte/wayland-book/src/seat/example.md

 +};
 ```

-Note that I've arbitrarily choosen 10 touchpoints here, with the assumption that
+Note that I've arbitrarily chosen 10 touchpoints here, with the assumption that
 most users will only ever use that many fingers.
 For larger, multi-user touch
 screens, you may need a higher limit.
 Additionally, some touch hardware supports
 fewer than 10 touch points concurrently &mdash; 8 is also common, and hardware